Saren-Arterius/wtako-rest-swarm-template/README.md

 pg_basebackup: error: COPY stream ended before last file was finished
 ```
 For scaling up from 2(+) nodes, perform manual switchover may workaround such a problem.
 However, for scaling up from 1 node, the best way should be: backup, start over, and restore.

+### Security
+By default any `PORT: ...` writting in `docker-compose.yml` will be binded to 0.0.0.0 and very likely is exposed to internet, thank to https://github.com/moby/moby/issues/32299.
+This is hard to tackle since you have to SSH into every node and hopefully deny access with correct iptables rules.

+TODO: create a ssh server just for authenticated port forwarding, for admin panels.